wrobstory/vincent/examples/README.md

 In order to see the visualization, you will need to start a simple Python HTTP server and serve the html and javascript.
-In order to do so, run the code in the example file, then the following in the Python REPL:
+In order to do so, run the code in the example file, then the following in the Python REPL (Ctrl-C to shutdown):

 ```python
 import os